whitneyburton/portfolios/students/1801-front/daniela-carey/20180302-daniela-carey-m1.md

 For Static Comp 2, I again wanted to design something that could be a functional product, so I created a Turing "directory" to be used as a way to connect with other Turing students & staff.
 The site has a profile card for students with relevant links and info related to their Turing career.
 This was almost like a "Private Facebook" that was specific to this organization and in the context of web development in regards to the content and functionality of the page.

-Feedback I received on this project was to consider a max-width on the page so that it was closer to the comp.
+Feedback I received on this project was to consider a max-width on the page so that it was closer to the comp layout.
 The way I designed it allowed for many cards to be added on the page and for each card to fill in as one long row as long as the screen width would allow.
 Sticking closer to the comp (4 cards per row) could have been better UI for large screens.
 I also could have switched to the small mobile view at a greater width to avoid an unnecessary media break with the nav links.
 Overall, I received positive feedback, specifically on my very simple heading-bar on mobile view.

 ---